 Our Photography Style-Details

-Women's Gymnastics--It would be difficult to name a sport with more opportunities to capture awesome images than gymnastics.
-With 90 seconds of non-stop action on the floor exercise and 70 seconds of nail-biting suspense on the balance beam, the opportunities are wide open.
 The same routine will look different from week to week.
 The gymnast may be good one week and absolutely awesome two weeks later.
 The photographer's location and the gymnast's starting point on floor can dramatically change the look of the images from the same routine.
 The emotion from the crowd can influence the feelings, emotions, and attitude of the gymnast.
-Many times, the images will actual reflect that emotional atmosphere at the meet.
+Many times, the images will actually reflect that emotional atmosphere at the meet.
 Sometimes the crowd is in the background and a family's exuberance and excitement for the gymnast's performance jumps out at the viewer of the image.

-For the vast majority of gymnasts, we will capture 40-60 images of each gymnast on each covered rotation.
+We attempt to capture 30-50 (sometimes even more) images of every gymnast at every meet we cover.
 Level 1 and 2 routines are very short and may have fewer images.
 Level 9-10 gymnasts may have more images.
 Vault will yield fewer images because it is a 5-second event.

 Instead of limiting our coverage to the skills only, our photographers are trained to "tell the story" of your gymnast's routine.
 We'll capture memorable moments like poses in the routine, memorable or unique body positions as the gymnast dances, the coach's final reminders before the routine begins, the salutes to the judges, skills, sequences of dynamic skills, hugs from the coach, and high-fives with teammates, among other moments.